bethanyalicehall/memory-final/README.md

 Level 1 and level 2 feature game boards containing 12/20 cards respectivley, a timer, a moves counter, a button to start the timer and a link to the home page.
 - The timer goes up and stops when all the pairs have been found.
 - The moves counter increments each time a card is turned over.
+- The game boards are responsive to support use of different devices

 ### Win message
 When the player succesfully matches all of the cards on the board, the board flips over and a win message appears.